 The Hubzero implementation of Solr has not yet been tuned to understand complex phrases in the English language (or any other language for that matter).
 Therefore Solr sees the words “puppy” and “puppies” as two different concepts.
 Solr supports partial word matching through the use of the wildcard symbol, *.
 To perform a search for both “puppies” and “puppy” the query will read “pupp*”.

-Solr comes with a query parser which understands Boolean search terms.
+Solr comes with a query parser that understands Boolean search terms.
 This means that the keywords “OR” and “AND” can be used.
 When “OR” is used, Solr returns inclusive results.
 When “AND” is used, Solr returns exclusive results.
 For example, the query “cats OR dogs OR puppies OR pupp” will return any results that contain the words cats, dogs, puppies, or the partial word ‘pupp’.’.

-To demonstrate the use of the keyword “AND”, the consider the query of “cats AND dogs”.
+To demonstrate the use of the keyword “AND”, consider the query of “cats AND dogs”.
 This means that Solr will only return the results that have both cats and dogs within the record.
 In this dataset, this was not a popular combination.
-More information about the Solr Query Syntax is available on their wiki: https://wiki.apache.org/solr/SolrQuerySyntax.
+More information about the Solr Query Syntax is available on their wiki: https://solr.apache.org/guide/6_6/the-standard-query-parser.html.

 A search result listing contains a few portions: